navDhammu/habiteer/README.md

 -  **Habit Management:** Create habits and set repeat schedules tailored to your routine.

--  **Easy Deletion:** Effortlessly remove habits that are no longer relevant.
+-  **Easy Deletion:** Remove habits that are no longer relevant.

 -  **Progress Tracking:** Mark habits as complete, incomplete, or pending, maintaining a clear view of your journey.

 ## Future Enhancements

--  **Insightful Visualization:** Get an overview of your weekly completion rates through intuitive charts.

--  **Data Trends**: Detailed analysis of your habit trends over time to identify patterns and areas for improvement.
+-  **Data Visualization and trends:** Detailed analysis of your completion rates and habit trends over time to identify patterns and areas for improvement.

 -  **Notifications**: Get timely reminders and encouragement to help you stay consistent with your habits.

--  **Community Engagement**: Form habit tracking groups.
+-  **Community Engagement**: Invite your friends and complete common habit goals together.

-## Technologies Used
+## Tech Stack

-### Frontend

--  TypeScript
--  Reactjs
--  Chakra UI
+**Frontend:** TypeScript, React.js, Chakra UI

-### Backend

--  TypeScript
--  Node.js
--  Fastify
--  Postgresql
+**Backend:** TypeScript, Node.js, Fastify.js, Postgresql

+## API Documenation

+The [Api documentation](https://navdhammu.github.io/habiteer-api-docs/) is hosted using swagger ui